ishaan-jaff/proxy-server/readme.md

 ### Output [Response Format]
 Responses from the server are given in the following format.
-All responses from the server are returned in the following format (for all LLM models)
+All responses from the server are returned in the following format (for all LLM models).
+More info on output here: https://litellm.readthedocs.io/en/latest/output/
 ```json
 {
     "choices": [